securaops/documentation/business-requirement-document-v1.md

 - **Priority:** High
 - **Description:** Centralized log collection, analysis, and incident management
-    - **SIEM:** Security Information and Event Management, a type of cybersecurity solution that collects and analyzes data from different parts of your IT environment for security monitoring[^4].
+    - **SIEM:** Security Information and Event Management, a type of cybersecurity solution that collects and analyzes data from different parts of your IT environment for security monitoring.
 - **Acceptance Criteria:**
     - Real-time log collection from all security tools and systems
     - Automated threat correlation and analysis